UM2ii/MedSimilarity/README.md

 We have provided an example notebook in this repository, along with 100 test images to experiment with.
 You can find the example notebook [here](./notebooks/example.ipynb).

+## Feature roadmap

+- [ ] Add support for DICOM and NII formats
+- [ ] Extend functionality to 3D volumes

 ## Documentation

 ### `medsimilarity.structural_similarity`